Kaliada-Andrei/SpaceShip-Game-Code/README.md

+# SpaceShip-Game-Code
-# SpaceShip-Game-Code written in Java-Script
+This is a game written in JavaScript